 - Prepare actuarial reports on the Royal Canadian Mounted Police – Dependants' Pension Fund (RCMP Part IV)

-- Prepare actuarial reports on the Canadian Forces Pension Plan (Regular Force and Reserve Force)
+- Prepare actuarial reports on the Canadian Forces Pension Plans (Regular Force and Reserve Force)

 - Prepare actuarial reports on the Regular Force Death Benefit Account

-- Prepare mortality experience studies for the public service and the RCMP pension plans
+- Prepare mortality experience studies for the public service, the Canadian Forces and the RCMP pension plans

 - Prepare actuarial reports for the Public Accounts of Canada, namely for pension plans and severance benefits,

-- Provide actuarial services provided to Crown Corporations for accounting purposes
+- Provide actuarial services to Crown Corporations for accounting purposes

 - Perform actuarial work for the Pension Advisory Committees and the Public Sector Pension Investment Board (PSPIB)